RedisLabs/redislabs-docs/content/platforms/pks/_index.md

         pks-test-headless   ClusterIP   None            <none>        14771/TCP   22m
         ```

-    1. Setup port forwarding for the database port to one of you database services
+    1. Set up port forwarding for the database port to one of you database services

         ```src
         kubectl port-forward service/pks-test 14771